micahamd/psych_exp_generator/README.md

    - **Trial count**: Set how many trials the experiment should run
    - **Stimuli - Text**: Enter a comma-separated list of text stimuli to be presented
      * For stimulus sequences, use square brackets: `[apple, corn], speed, [bull, mind, rap]`
+     * For concurrent stimuli, use round brackets: `(apple, corn), speed, (red, blue, green)`
    - **Stimulus Text Size**: Select the font size for your stimuli
    - **Stimulus Text Color**: Choose the color of the stimulus text
    - **Randomize stimulus sequence**: Check to randomize the order of stimuli or uncheck for sequential presentation
    - **Response key**: Set the default key that advances to the next trial (leave blank for SPACEBAR)
+   - **Additional Responses**: Enter comma-separated list of keys that can also advance trials
-   - **Custom S-R Mappings**: Click to set specific response keys for individual stimuli
+   - **Custom S-R Mappings**: Click to set specific response keys and properties for individual stimuli
    - **Provide Feedback**: Check to enable response feedback
-   - **Feedback Text**: Enter text for correct and incorrect responses, separated by comma
    - **Feedback Duration**: Set how long (in milliseconds) feedback appears on screen
    - **Save Data**: Check to enable data collection and download results at the end of the experiment
 3. Click the "BEGIN" button to start the experiment